opentargets/genetics-sumstat-data/readme.md

   - TODO future versions should use 'NA' instead of empty field
 - TODO add INFO score filter ?
 - TODO If MAF is not reported by study, should it be estimated from a reference?
+- TODO maf should be changed to eaf

 ### Columns
 ```